Full field X-ray Scatter Tomography: Tomography based on scattered photons

 In Brunetti \textit{et al.} \cite{BruCe02} the detector was placed at right angles to an incident X-ray pencil beam.
 In that geometry, Compton scattering predominates over Rayleigh scattering, so the scattering probability (\ref{eq:scattering_probability}) is well characterized purely by a \gls{kn} cross section $\sigma_\mathrm{KN}$.
 In our description we allow for arbitrary detector placement and, in the experiment described here, endeavor to place the detector closer to the forward beam axis direction for two reasons.
 First, we use highly polarized synchrotron radiation, which results in a scattering distribution minimum on the horizontal axis at 90${}^\circ$, which would severely limit the photon flux reaching a detector at that location.
-We note that this Compton scatter minimum would also contribute to a relative enhancement there of any residual fluorescence photons generated by inner shell ionization that might escape the sample.
-However, for the size and composition of our samples, any fluorescence will be insignificant due to the low fluorescence photon energies and consequent strong self-absorption in the sample.
+We note that this Compton scatter minimum would also contribute to a relative enhancement there of any residual fluorescence photons generated by inner shell ionization that might escape the object.
+However, for the size and composition of our specimens, any fluorescence will be insignificant due to the low fluorescence photon energies and consequent strong self-absorption in the specimen.
 Second, both Rayleigh and Compton scattering are enhanced forward of the scatter site, so placing a detector closer to the beam axis should capture more photons.
 Physical constraints make it challenging to place the detector to capture Rayleigh scattered photons, so their contribution may be ignored for detectors placed far from the forward beam axis.

-Because we use a pinhole to collimate or define the photon paths between the object and detector, the rays converge at the pinhole, forming a cone.
-Reconstruction is instead performed using cone beam back projection, with the only change being that the reconstructed sample image is inverted and the usual distances used to define the geometry for cone beam reconstruction are redefined to account for the object being on the opposite side of the apex.
+Because we use a pinhole to collimate or define the photon paths between the object and detector, the rays reaching the detector are those that converge at the pinhole, forming a cone.
+Tomographic reconstruction is therefore performed using cone beam back projection.
+However, compared with the conventional cone beam case, the object is on the opposite side of the apex and its images are inverted, so the distances usually used to define the geometry are modified accordingly.